Dead Indian Creek (Oregon)

-Dead Indian Creek was so named in the 1850s when two Tututni died near its banks.
-According to Oregon Geographic Names, Dead Indian Mountain and Dead Indian Memorial Road are also named after the same incident in which two settlers found two dead Native Americans in deserted dwellings near the creek.
+A nearby place, Latgawa Mountain, underwent a similar name change.
+However, because Jackson County Board of Commissioners does not have jurisdiction over roads, the name of Dead Indian Memorial Road was not changed.
+According to Oregon Geographic Names, the original namesake of these places and road were when named after an incident in which two settlers found two dead Tututni in deserted dwellings near the creek.
 The road, originally named "Dead Indian Road" but renamed to avoid being interpreted as denigrating, eventually extended from Ashland, past the mountain and the creek to Upper Klamath Lake.